Can I Still File For Bankruptcy in New York?

 “I have even qualified couples for a complete Chapter 7 discharge of all of their debts even though they earn $200,000 per year”

-In the more than 30 years that we have been helping people get rid of their debt, we have seen major changes in the bankruptcy laws.
+In the more than 40 years that we have been helping people in White Plains, NY get rid of their debt, we have seen major changes in the bankruptcy laws.
 The law office of Michael H. Schwartz, P.C., recognizes that the system is now stacked against the consumer.
 Before the U.S. Bankruptcy Code was revised in October 2005, a consumer who filed for bankruptcy was presumed to have done so in good faith.
 That provision no longer exists.

-That’s why, more than ever, you need the NY bankruptcy attorney Michael Schwartz, P.C., on your side.
+That’s why, more than ever, you need the White Plains bankruptcy attorney Michael Schwartz, P.C., on your side.
 We know the ins and outs of the bankruptcy laws.

 No one has filed more cases for Westchester and Rockland residents under the new Code than we have.
-We know the Code backwards and forwards.
+We know the Code backward and forwards.
 We know how to prove good faith.

 Contact Our White Plains Bankruptcy Law Firm For Help Today!

 If you are considering filing for bankruptcy, contact our NY bankruptcy lawyer today to schedule a free consultation.
 The experienced law firm of Michael H. Schwartz, P.C., will assess your situation, explain the rules, and help you determine whether bankruptcy file is right for you.